Public discussion #245

 • Cloudflare Workers SMTP transport exists today.

-• Queue helpers, hooks, CID images, and DSN are already part of the package API.
+• Queue helpers, hooks, CID images, and DSN are already part of the SMTP package API.

 What is still open